Thank you for reading our post, please rate this article at the end.

 How Does a 5th Wheel Hitch Work?

 You have to bear in mind that fifth-wheel hitches don’t feature a hitch ball mount.
 They have a kingpin in their place, a pin facing downward.
-The kingpin is accompanied by a plate on top of the hitch plate and couples onto the trailer.
+The kingpin is accompanied by a plate on top of the hitch plate and couples to the trailer.

 Kingpin is responsible for securing it into place while still allowing it to sway when you drive around a corner.
 The flat plates of the trailer and the fifth wheel hitch are always in contact.